-According to stats released by VentureBeat, Pinterest has 200 million visual searches per month, making it one of the largest traffic referrers aside from Google and Facebook.
+According to stats released by VentureBeat, Pinterest has 200 million visual searches per month.
+This makes it one of the largest traffic referrers right behind Google and Facebook.

-In other words, the Pinterest industry is booming and if you’re a freelancer looking for additional services to offer potential clients, it’s time to consider becoming a Pinterest virtual assistant.
+In other words, the Pinterest industry is booming!
+So if you’re a freelancer looking for additional services to offer potential clients, it’s time to consider becoming a Pinterest virtual assistant.

 What is a Pinterest virtual assistant?

 A common misunderstanding of becoming a Pinterest virtual assistant is that you need to have a good knowledge of design or Photoshop.
 But this isn’t necessarily the case.

 Yes, having a good eye for pleasing colors, font styles and design layouts will be helpful.
 However, this is something you can hone over time as you practice using Pinterest more.

 You can start working as a Pinterest VA without having a background in design, Photoshop or other branding skills.
 Seriously!